Hormonal pills are possible. Rating of the best contraceptives

 Let's take a closer look at the most popular anti-conception medications today.

-Monophasic, combined contraceptive, which contains estrogen and progestogen.
+Monophasic, combined contraceptive containing estrogen and gestagen.

 1. Action.
-The remedy is effective due to its effect on the hypothalamic-pituitary-ovarian system.
+The drug is effective due to its effect on the hypothalamic-pituitary-ovarian system.
 With its help, the susceptibility of the endometrium to the blastocyst is reduced and the mucous viscosity in the cervix increases, which makes it more difficult for sperm to move.

 The price of Regulon in Russia is about 460 rubles, and in Ukraine 130–160 UAH.

-Jess - birth control pills
+Jess - anti-conception pills

 4. Side effects.
 Mood swings, anxiety, nervousness, headache, candidiasis, breast inflammation, irregular menstruation, nausea, vomiting, diarrhea, skin rashes, fluid retention, weight gain or loss.

-The price of Jess in Russia is 1100-1200 rubles, and in Ukraine 200-250 hryvnias.
-More detailed we already did earlier.
+The price of Jess in Russia is 1100–1200 rubles, and in Ukraine 200–250 hryvnia.
+We have already done a more detailed one earlier.

 Contraceptive Tri-Regol